ForthHub/fep-recognizer/terms-and-datatypes.md

 If the Recognizer word set is present, the following specification should be used instead the specification in the section 3.4 begining with "a.
 Skip leading spaces" and up to the sub-section "3.4.1".

 - a.
 Skip leading spaces and parse a _lexeme_ (see 3.4.1);
 - b.
-Recognize the _lexeme_ using the current recognizer and producing a _fully qualified token_;
+Recognize the _lexeme_ using the perceptor and producing a _fully qualified token_;
   -  1\. if interpreting, according to the _token descriptor_, perform the _interpretation semantics_ that are determined by the _token_ and continue at a).
   -  2\. if compiling, according to the _token descriptor_, perform the _complication semantics_ that are determined by the _token_ and continue at a).
 - c.
 If unsuccessful, an ambiguous condition exists (see 3.4.4).

+#### XY.3.2.1 The default perceptor

+Initially the perceptor should recognize a lexeme in the following order

+- 1\.
+As the name of a local variable if the Locals word set is provided.
+- 2\.
+As the name of a Forth word according to the search order if the Search-Order word set is provided, or in the dictionary header space otherwise.
+- 3\.
+As a number according to [3.4.1.3](https://forth-standard.org/standard/usage#usage:numbers).
+- 4\.
+As other implementaton defined forms, if any.

 ### XY.3.3 Contiguous regions